Welcome to UIS and congratulations on your admission to Graduate School!

 For Students Admitted to the Spring 2018 Semester (January)

-The online registration form for the December and January Transfer/Graduate Orientation sessions will be available in September 2017.
+The online registration form for the December and January Transfer/Graduate Orientation sessions will be available in mid to late September 2017.
 You have to have been admitted to the university in order to register for orientation.

 For Students Considering enrollment in the Summer and Fall 2018 Semesters